Johnhvy/Node-Caritat/README.md

 the git commit metadata to attribute a ballot to a voter.
 If a voter casts several ballots, the system only counts the most recent one.

-### What happens if the vote instigator lose access to the decrypting key?
+### What happens if the secret holders lose their key parts?

-The vote ballots cannot be deciphered, the process needs to start again (unless you have a quantum computer at home).
+The vote ballots cannot be deciphered, the process needs to start again (unless you have a quantum computer at home to break the RSA encryption).

 ### Could this tool used for any elections?

-The license makes no restrictions on how this tool should be used, but keep in mind that, as any electronic voting system, it can only be trusted as long as the unanonymized vote ballots are made public as soon as the vote closed, which may or may not be OK depending on the type of election you are using this for.
+The license makes no restrictions on how this tool should be used, but keep in mind that, as any electronic voting system, it can only be trusted as long as the unanonymized vote ballots are made public as soon as the vote closes, which may or may not be OK depending on the type of election you are using this for.